erickndava/erickndava.github.io/_posts/2018-12-27-flood-safest-spot-in-cape-town.md

 Relief maps always get my attention.
 The mystery of attempting to model reality on the computer enthuses me.
 There are plenty tutorials on the net on how to do this so here's my version.

 I got some vector base data (Metro Boundary, Suburbs, Roads, Railway Line, Building Footprints and a DEM - Digital Elevation Model ) off City of Cape Town's [Open Data Portal](http://web1.capetown.gov.za/web1/opendataportal/Default) or [here](https://odp-cctegis.opendata.arcgis.com/).
-The vector data I loaded into a geopackage.
+The vector data, I loaded into a geopackage.
 [How?](https://erickndava.github.io/hands-on/2018/06/01/in-with-the-new-geopackage/) Of special interest was the DEM, described as *"Digital model (10m Grid) depicting the elevation of the geographical surface (Bare Earth Model) of the Cape Town municipal area."* The Open Data Portal has the data stored as *10m_Grid_GeoTiff.zip*.

 ### Style Terrain